Separate school: Quebec

+Newfoundland and Labrador

-The province of Newfoundland and Labrador had a separate school system until 1997.
+The province of Newfoundland and Labrador also had a separate school system until 1997.
 At the time that the Dominion of Newfoundland joined Canada on March 31, 1949, the Newfoundland schools were all organized on a confessional basis with separate denominational schools for Roman Catholics, Seventh-day Adventists, Salvationists, Pentecostals, and an integrated stream which oversaw the schooling for children of many members of so-called "mainstream" Protestant denominations.
 All of these schools received grants from the provincial government for their operation.
-Ownership of the schools ranged from parochial (owned and operated directly by a church) to ownership and operation by a separate not-for-profit society.
+Ownership of the schools ranged from parochial, in which case they were owned and operated directly by a church, to ownership and operation by a separate not-for-profit society.
 The constitutional obligation on the province to maintain this system of confessional schools was eliminated by the Constitution Amendment, 1998 (Newfoundland Act), following a provincial referendum in 1997.
 The province then established a single non-denominational public school system.

-Controversy

-The question of separate schools has been most controversial in Ontario and Manitoba.
-In the former, the issue of separate schools aggravated tensions between anglophones and francophones, both Protestant and Catholic.
-The ending of public support for separate schools in the latter province in the 1890s prompted a national crisis known as the Manitoba Schools Question, and led to Pope Leo XIII's papal encyclical Affari vos.

-Separate school rights have often been criticized as contrary to the spirit of official multiculturalism, primarily, but not exclusively, because only adherents of the Protestant or Roman Catholic faith have these constitutional rights and only in some provinces and territories.
-In addition, where separate school systems exist, employees or prospective employees who are of the minority faith have more employment opportunities.
-(All other things being equal, a member of the minority faith can be employed by either the public board or by the separate board, while anyone else can be excluded from employment by the separate system.)
-On November 5, 1999, the United Nations Human Rights Committee condemned Canada and Ontario for having violated the equality provisions (Article 26) of the International Covenant on Civil and Political Rights.
-The Committee restated its concerns on November 2, 2005, when it published its Concluding Observations regarding Canada's fifth periodic report under the Covenant.
-The Committee observed that Canada had failed to "adopt steps in order to eliminate discrimination on the basis of religion in the funding of schools in Ontario."

-Opposition to publicly funded separate schools continues in all three provinces where it remains, but most notably in Ontario, where court cases (see Reva Landau) and long-standing, organized opposition groups (OneSchoolSystem.org and Civil Rights in Public Education) continue to actively seek to end or limit public funding for Catholic schools.